theol0403/anachron-zmk-config/README.md

-The alpha layout pictured is [graphite](https://github.com/rdavison/graphite-layout), but anachron can be used with any alpha layyout.
+The alpha layout pictured is [graphite](https://github.com/rdavison/graphite-layout), but anachron can be used with any alpha layout.

 ## ✨ Highlights